shepfishy/desktopniko/README.md

 Customised it a bunch -> fixed movement speed and animations (because they we're just bricked lmao)

-I did this because I wanted a linux for more than just XFCE, so I took this one and changed it up a bit.
+I did this because I wanted a linux version for more than just XFCE, so I took this one and changed it up a bit.

 ## Usage